mmnowak/tarot-quiz/README.md

 ### Media

-The background image is a licence-free image obtained from [Vecteezy](https://www.vecteezy.com/vector-art/11134248-seamless-golden-space-pattern-with-stars-and-moon-phases-on-a-black-background-for-tarot-astrology-wallpaper-case-for-phone-magic-cosmic-sky-abstract-esoteric-ornament-vector-illustration)
+* The background image is a licence-free image obtained from [Vecteezy](https://www.vecteezy.com/vector-art/11134248-seamless-golden-space-pattern-with-stars-and-moon-phases-on-a-black-background-for-tarot-astrology-wallpaper-case-for-phone-magic-cosmic-sky-abstract-esoteric-ornament-vector-illustration)

-Tarot card images were obtained from [Sacred-texts](https://sacred-texts.com/tarot/xr/index.htm?fbclid=IwAR1m0h5EwuyQ-eJiX0mbEmaMEXWI2M4hZmp7wGdZdl5rV4TH2C3UTVa34vc).
+* Tarot card images were obtained from [Sacred-texts](https://sacred-texts.com/tarot/xr/index.htm?fbclid=IwAR1m0h5EwuyQ-eJiX0mbEmaMEXWI2M4hZmp7wGdZdl5rV4TH2C3UTVa34vc).
 The images are from Rider-Waite tarot deck and are in public domain.

+### Code Used

+* Flip Card effect was created following [the tutorial by Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/)

-Flip Card function created with https://marina-ferreira.github.io/tutorials/js/memory-game/ Quiz created following a tutorial from James Q Quick https://www.youtube.com/watch?v=DFhmNLKwwGw Timer Created with tutorial from https://daily-dev-tips.com/posts/vanilla-javascript-timer/?utm_content=cmp-true
+* The Quiz was created following [the tutorial by James Q Quick](https://www.youtube.com/watch?v=DFhmNLKwwGw)

+* The timer was created following [the tutorial from Daily Dev Tips](https://daily-dev-tips.com/posts/vanilla-javascript-timer/?utm_content=cmp-true)

+### Content

+* The card meaning key words used in the quiz and on the flashcards were taken from [Biddy Tarot](https://www.biddytarot.com/tarot-card-meanings/major-arcana/)

+* The full card meanings are retreived from the [Tarot API by howlCode](https://github.com/howlCode/tarot_api)

+* The remaining content was written by Martyna Nowak

+## Deployment

+.
+Open the Github repository at [https://github.com/mmnowak/tarot-quiz](hhttps://github.com/mmnowak/tarot-quiz)
+2. Click on the Settings button;
+3. Select Pages;
+4. Select Source: Deploy from a branch and Branch: main / root;
+5. Click Save and find your deployed website at an address shown on top of the page.

+### Local Development

+#### How to Fork

+1. Open the Github repository at [https://github.com/mmnowak/tarot-quiz](hhttps://github.com/mmnowak/tarot-quiz)
+2. Click on the fork button found in the top right corner.

+#### How to Clone

+1. Open the Github repository at [https://github.com/mmnowak/tarot-quiz](hhttps://github.com/mmnowak/tarot-quiz)
+2. Click on the Code button;
+3. Choose to clone using either HTTPS, SSH, or Github CLI and click the copy button to copy the link address;
+4. In a code editor, change the current working directory to the location desired for the cloned directory;
+5. Type 'git clone' into the terminal and paste the link address copied earlier;
+6. Press enter to create a local clone.